Frequently Asked Questions

 We are not offering any type of in-person learning.
-The format for beginner group classes (101-105) is as follows: instead of meeting two hours all together per week, each student will meet individually on Zoom with Emma for one hour a week, with all students receiving the same material, depending on their level.
+The format for the 101 group class is as follows: instead of meeting two hours all together per week, each student will meet individually on Zoom with Emma for one hour a week, with all students receiving the same material, depending on their level.
 This is so that when we do meet up again, everyone will be on the same page.
-For the intermediate and advanced groups with Stéphane, group classes will meet as usual (students all together, divided by level) on Zoom.
+For the 104, 106, both with Emma, and higher intermediate and advanced groups with Stéphane, group classes will meet as usual (students all together, divided by level) on Zoom.

 2) What is the best way to reach you?

 3) What types of classes do you offer?

 We offer private classes (one on one), semi-private classes (two students), and group classes (the maximum number of students is dependent on the class level, but it is typically around 5).
 We work with all ages and levels.